MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUser.md

 Properties can be modified only for accounts that have been enabled for use with Skype for Business.
 This cmdlet was introduced in Lync Server 2010.

-> [!NOTE]
-> Using this cmdlet for Microsoft Teams users will be deprecated.
-For details, please see individual parameters below.
-> Please start using the new cmdlet [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment).
+**Note**: This cmdlet will be deprecated.
+Use the new [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) cmdlet instead.

 ## SYNTAX